aloys/book-collection/README.md

 These features may be added to the application for improvement:
 - Keyword based search
 - Pagination query
-- Expose connection pool configuration for perfomance tuning
+- Expose connection pool configuration for performance tuning
 - Converter to handle all datatypes
 - Securing application functionalities access
-- Healt checks
+- Health checks
+- Expose the ElasticsearchService via API

 ## 9.References